openhive-network/awesome-hive/README.md

 - Python
   - [hive-python](https://gitlab.syncad.com/hive/hive-python) - Python (3) library for the Hive Blockchain.
   - [beem](https://github.com/holgern/beem) - A comprehensive Python library to interact with the Hive blockchain.
+  - [lighthive](https://github.com/emre/lighthive) - A light Python client to interact with the Hive Blockchain.
 - Ruby
   - [hive-ruby](https://gitlab.syncad.com/hive/hive-ruby) - Ruby library for the Hive blockchain.